-Happy October!
-'Tis the season to get spooky, and there's no better way to do it than with these podcasts, which run the gamut from spine-tingling fiction to bone-chilling true crime—making them the perfect listening in the run up to Halloween.
+Halloween is just around the corner, and there's no better way to get spooky than by listening to these podcasts, which run the gamut from spine-tingling fiction to bone-chilling true crime.

 Listeners who love My Favorite Murder will likely enjoy Pretty Scary.
 While the overall vibe of this podcast isn't exactly spooky—it's hosted by comics Adam Tod Brown, Caitlin Cutt, and Kari Martin, who bring humor to the proceedings—the subject matter is.
 Pretty Scary covers everything from true crime cases to conspiracy theories to the unexplained.
 Past episodes have explored the chupacabra, the ghost ship Mary Celeste, the effects of nuclear explosions, and murders that happened on Halloween.